moia-dev/scala-sbt-kubernetes-aws-docker/README.md

 # Dockerfile with Scala, SBT, Kubernetes, AWS CLI and Docker

-**NOTE**: It is recommended to use https://github.com/moia-dev/scala-on-circleci instead
+# **NOTE**: This repository is no longer maintaned.
+Use https://github.com/moia-dev/scala-on-circleci instead.

 This repository contains a **Dockerfile** with:
 * [Scala](http://www.scala-lang.org)